oracle/tribuo/docs/Architecture.md

-system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split, etc.), and any user-supplied instance information, along with run specific information such as the file hash, number of training examples, etc .
+system provides the basis of Tribuo's model tracking `Provenance` system, which records all hyperparameters, dataset parameters (e.g. file location, train/test split, etc.), and any user-supplied instance information, along with run specific information such as the file hash, number of training examples, etc.
  A model provenance can be converted into a list of configurations for each `Configurable` object involved in the model training.
 Similarly, an evaluation provenance can be converted into the configurations for the model as well as the configurations for the test dataset.
 These configurations can be loaded into a